Loading...

 So subject-specific vocabulary is vocabulary used when writing about a particular subject.

-We're writing about the Stone Age, so the vocabulary choices we make will be specific to the Stone Age.
+So the vocabulary choices we make will be specific to the Stone Age.

 A plan is a framework that writers create before they write a section or a whole text.

-Notes are written out of full sentences.
+Notes are written outta full sentences.

-We'll be using notes in our plan which means they don't need to be in full sentences.
+We'll be using notes in our plan, which means they don't need to be in full sentences.

 And a hunter-gatherer was a person who hunted animals and foraged for berries and other natural products for food.